What is Ear Wax?

 Ear wax, also known as cerumen, is a thick waxy substance made by glands within your ear.
-Ear wax can range in color from yellow to red and brown.
-Ear wax helps to lubricate the ear canal, and to prevent infections by trapping dust, bacteria, insects, debris and water and stopping them from reaching the middle and inner ear.
-Everyone’s ears produce ear wax, but it is genetically determined how much we produce and the specific characteristics of our individual ear wax, such as consistency and color.
-Ear wax can vary greatly in appearance and amount from person to person.
+Its primary function is to help lubricate the ear canal and to prevent infections by trapping dust, bacteria, insects, debris and water and stopping them from reaching the middle and inner ear.
+Although helpful, it can cause a variety of problems.
+If you’re experiencing symptoms of hearing loss, take our online hearing test or make a booking enquiry today.

-Blocked Ear Drum: Excessive ear wax and ear wax impaction can result in a blocked ear drum.
+Excessive ear wax and ear wax impaction can result in a blocked ear drum.
 This can lead to Tinnitus (a ringing or buzzing in your ear), a feeling of fullness and pressure within your ear or an earache.
 In severe cases, a buildup of ear wax can result in a perforation of the eardrum.

-Blocked Hearing Aid: While ear wax can block your eardrum, resulting in a loss of hearing, it can do the same to your hearing device, resulting in diminished functionality.
+While ear wax can block your eardrum, resulting in a loss of hearing, it can do the same to your hearing device, resulting in diminished functionality.

 A doctor can determine if you have any of these issues by examining your ear with an otoscope, an instrument which allows them to examine the inside of your ear.

-Ear wax can build up excessively for many reasons, the two most common being that your body naturally makes more ear wax and the problem has been exacerbated by placing objects into your ear in an attempt to clean them.
+Ear wax can build up excessively for many reasons; the two most common being that your body naturally makes more ear wax and the problem has been exacerbated by placing objects into your ear in an attempt to clean them.

 If you experience pain and discomfort in your ears due to excessive wax, it is advisable you visit a doctor as soon as possible.
 The best treatment for excessive ear wax is to correctly clean your ears.
 This can be done either at home by yourself or by a health professional.

-Treatment at home: Drops can be bought over the counter at the pharmacy which soften the wax in your ears.
+Drops can be bought over the counter at the pharmacy which soften the wax in your ears.
 These are to be placed in the affected ear where they are left to sit, with the head on the side for about five minutes.
 The drops will drain out by themselves when you straighten your head.

 Prior to the procedure, the doctor will inspect your ears to ensure you have excess wax that needs to be removed.
 The doctor will then use a syringe to insert water or a water/saline mixture into your ear to flush out the wax.
-This may be slightly uncomfortable as you feel some pressure from the syringe forcing water into your ear.
+This may be slightly uncomfortable as you feel some pressure from the syringe forcing water into your ear to clean it out.

 Once you experience an earwax blockage, your chances of it returning are heightened.
 If your body produces a large amount of wax, you may need to deal with this condition on a regular basis.
 Ear wax blockage is only a temporary issue, and your symptoms will disappear once you have treated the condition.
 Find out more about some other causes of hearing loss below.